The paper towel is one of the greatest inventions ever and, frankly, I think too many of us take them for granted.

 For science fair, I actually did a project similar to this one.

-I totally agree with the Kirkland towels receiving top rating.
+I think the Kirkland towels should have the top rating.
 And I also am sold on the Kirkland toilet paper.
 I’ll be curious how you rate it.
 Glad I found your site!

 paper towels are a waste of money….use dish rags or cleaning rags, toss in the laundry.
 This country uses way too many disposable products.